Office: Hagey Hall 3103

 - FCPA, FCA

 My research develops a fuller understanding of the extent to which taxes affect corporate decision making.
-Through analysis of corporate data, I examine settings in which behaviour may have been predictably altered in response to tax environments.
-My current area of particular interest is the role of taxes in international operations.
+Through analysis of corporate data, I examine settings in which decisions may have been predictably altered in response to tax environments.
+Currently, I am particularly interested in the factors that influence the role of taxes in international operations.

-- Klassen, Kenneth, Stacie Laplante, and Carla Carnaghan, "A model of multinational income shifting and an application to tax planning with e-commerce."
-Journal of the American Taxation Association, forthcoming, v 36(2), 2014, p.
-27-53.
+- Kenneth Klassen, Stacie Laplante, and Carla Carnaghan, 2014.
+"A model of multinational income shifting and an application to tax planning with e-commerce."
+Journal of the American Taxation Association, v 36(2): 27-53.

-- Berger, Leslie, Kenneth Klassen, Theresa Libby, and Alan Webb, "Complacency and giving up across repeated tournaments: Evidence from the field."
-Journal of Management Accounting Research, v 25, 2013, p.
-143-168.
+- Leslie Berger, Kenneth Klassen, Theresa Libby, and Alan Webb, 2013.
+"Complacency and giving up across repeated tournaments: Evidence from the field."
+Journal of Management Accounting Research, v 25: 143-168.

-- Klassen, Kenneth and Stacie Laplante, "The effect of foreign reinvestment and financial reporting incentives on cross-jurisdictional income shifting," Contemporary Accounting Research, v.
-29(3), 2012:, p.
-928-955.
+- Kenneth Klassen and Stacie Laplante, 2012.
+"The effect of foreign reinvestment and financial reporting incentives on cross-jurisdictional income shifting," Contemporary Accounting Research, v.
+29(3): 928-955.